The coloring principle for the product of polish spaces and the Halpern and L\"auchli's theorem: Abstract

 \section{Abstract}

-In the paper \cite{zc} Andy Zucker and Chris Lambie-Hanson proved the consistency result for some coloring principle for the products of polish spaces by at most countable many colors.
+In the paper \cite{zc} Andy Zucker and Chris Lambie-Hanson proved the consistency result for some coloring principle for the products of Polish spaces by at most countable many colors.
 This principle easy implies the \HLT{}.
-The aim of this paper is to generalize this consistency result about uncountable sets of colors.
+The aim of this paper is to generalize this consistency result to sets of colors of cardinality less than $2^{\aleph_0}$.
 The proof presented here differs than the proof presented in \cite{zc}.